kyphan38/arca/assets/docs/4-personal dev/interviews/guide/fundamentals.md

 Framework: Identify &rarr; Criteria &rarr; Justify

-- Identify - What is it? - The direct answer
+- Identify - Concepts - The direct answer
   - Start with a direct and confident answer
   - State your choice, name the method, or identify the issue clearly and without hesitation
 - Criteria - What are the rules? - The "how you know"